Developmental Biology, Genetics

 Carnegie Institution of Washington

-Dr. Spradling is also director of the Department of Embryology at the Carnegie Institution of Washington, Baltimore; adjunct professor of biology at the Johns Hopkins University; and adjunct professor of molecular biology and genetics at the Johns Hopkins University School of Medicine.
+Dr. Spradling is the former director of the Department of Embryology at the Carnegie Institution of Washington, Baltimore; adjunct professor of biology at the Johns Hopkins University; and adjunct professor of molecular biology and genetics at the Johns Hopkins University School of Medicine.

 One of the most fundamental questions humans ask is "Where do we come from?"
 For more than 30 years, Allan Spradling has been trying to answer that question by studying how eggs form and mature in the female fruit fly.